MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 Among the many metrics, the normalized confusion matrices, mean accuracy (MA) and interection over union (IoU) of the dataset were used to quantitatively confront the trained networks.

 <img src="Images/table_of_result.png" width="480">

+From the table above we can say that the best performing pre-trained network is the one based on ResNet-18.